 Barbed Wire and Daisies is a novel set in future rural New Zealand.
 The tale starts in the year 2030 as world wide oil supplies come to a grinding halt overnight.
 There are now hoards of starving, desperate people in the overcrowded cities.
 Looting, violence and chaos become rife.
 Living in a remote valley, Gen is a kick ass, protective mother who, along with husband Nate, will stop at nothing to defend her family and protect what is hers from the depraved, sometimes cannibalistic survivors who come crawling out of the cities to the countryside, in search of food.
 It soon becomes survival of the fittest.
 Who will win?

-You can find this book at Amazon http://amzn.to/28OyjpN
+You can find this first book in the trilogy at Amazon http://amzn.to/28OyjpN

 If you have read my book, feel free to leave a short review.
 Genuine feedback is the greatest thank you an author can receive

 Copyright © 2014 Teresa Schulz published with permission